Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits

-\ACCrev{The dynamics is integrated using the explicit embedded Runge-Kutta Prince-Dormand (8,9) method from the GNU Scientific Library~\cite{gough2009gnu}.
-The SKMPC takes an average of \SI{1.76}{sec} to solve on a single Intel i7-12700 CPU; the majority of the computational effort comes from propagating and constructing the STMs.}
+\review{The dynamics is integrated using the explicit Runge-Kutta Prince-Dormand (8,9) method from the GNU Scientific Library~\cite{gough2009gnu}, rescaling~\eqref{eq:nonlinear_dynamics} with canonical distance unit $\mathrm{DU} = 10^5$~\SI{}{km} and velocity unit $\mathrm{VU} \triangleq \sqrt{\mu/\mathrm{DU}}$ to improve numerical conditioning, with relative and absolute tolerances set to $10^{-14}$.
+The SKMPC takes an average of \SI{2.57}{sec} to solve on a single Intel i7-12700 CPU; the majority of the computational effort comes from propagating the STMs.}